ntanmayee/ntanmayee.github.io/_posts/2018-04-10-resources-causal-inference.markdown

 * Mini Lecture Series on Causality by Prof Jonas Peters at Broad Institute [[link]](https://youtu.be/zvrcyqcN9Wo)
 * *Causes and Counterfactuals: Concepts, Principles and Tools* in Tutorial in NIPS 2013 [[link]](https://youtu.be/yksduYxEusQ)
 * *Towards Causal Machine Learning* by Bernhard Schölkopf [[link]](https://www.youtube.com/watch?v=ooeRlw3U2zU&t=1s)

+Please let me know if I have missed any other resources!